|Large message bodies||Broker can handle arbitrary message size within available resources, very large messages via data bus|

 To use RabbitMQ as the underlying transport:

 Routing topologies are used to control how queues, exchanges, and bindings are created on the RabbitMQ broker.
-If a routing topology is not specified, the transport will default to the
+Selecting a routing topology is mandatory.
+For new deployments, the

 See the routing topology documentation for further details.

 - Provides native reliability and high-availability features.

 - Offers a native publish-subscribe mechanism; therefore it doesn't require NServiceBus persistence for storing event subscriptions.

 - Wide range of supported clients allows for integrating the system with applications written in other languages using native RabbitMQ features.

 - Supports the competing consumers pattern out of the box.
 Messages are received by instances in a round-robin fashion without additional configuration.

 - Doesn't handle network partitions well; partitioning across a WAN requires dedicated features.

 - Requires careful consideration for duplicate messages, e.g. using the outbox feature or making all endpoints idempotent.